 One of the wonders of Granada is its sunset.
 Many of the people who come to visit us are impressed by it.
-Others even visit us and look for the best places for watching our twilight Many celebrities point out how beautiful it is after discovering it, and it is always voted as one of the best sunsets in the world in publications and on platforms, such as Niumba, a site for holiday rental bookings run by Trip Advisor.
-Experts and travellers both agree that we have a one-of-a-kind sunset, but you might wonder “Where can I see the best sunset in Granada from?”
+Others even visit us and look for the best places to enjoy our twilight.
+Many celebrities point out how beautiful it is after having discovered it, and it is always voted as one of the best sunsets in the world in publications and on platforms, such as Niumba, a site for holiday rental bookings run by Trip Advisor.
+Experts and travelers both agree that we have a one-of-a-kind sunset, but you might wonder, “Where can I see the best sunset in Granada?”
 Follow us and find out.

 Where to watch the sunset in Granada

 You can’t talk about twilight in Granada without talking about the Mirador de San Nicolás.
 Located in the Albaicin, you’ll be able to see the Alhambra with the city of Granada below.
 What’s more, there tend to be flamenco musicians playing live, which is why you’ll be able to enjoy this spectacle of nature with a truly special soundtrack.
 Since it’s such a popular place, you’ll also have the opportunity to chat with other travelers who come from all over the world.

 On the other hand, you’ll find craft stands where you can buy wonderful souvenirs.
 These artisans belong to associations that aim to preserve the Granada tradition of making jewelry, clothing and accessories.

 Finally, there’s also a mosque beside the Mirador de San Nicolás that does its part to create this mysticism that comes over the area when the sun starts to say farewell.